fund3/node_tes_client/README.md

   ```
   Currently the only errorValue that will be sent is a list of erroneousAccountIds.

   Once Omega receives a `logon` message from the client, it responds with a `logonAck` message.
-If `logonAck.success` is true, the client will wait for `accountDataReport` for each account internally and update the status of `ready`, otherwise `ready` will block because no accountDataReport will be received.
-Before `ready` resolves, the client state is not up to date; it is not advised to subscribe to any requestId or responseType before `ready` resolves.
+If `logonAck.success` is `true`, the client will wait for `accountDataReport` for each account internally and update the status of `ready`, otherwise `ready` will block because no `accountDataReport` will be received.
+Before `ready` resolves, the client state is not up to date; it is not advised to subscribe to any `requestId` or `responseType` before `ready` resolves.

 - subscribeCallbackToResponseType